listlessbird/poland-ai-ts-workshop/exercises/05-evals/05.4-integrating-into-a-system/explainer/readme.md

 It works really nicely, and hopefully that makes sense as an approach.

 Good luck, and I'll see you in the next one.

+## Steps To Complete

+- Review the `api/chat.ts` file to understand how the `createChatStream` function works
+- Examine the eval file structure in `evals/example.eval.ts`
+- Understand how the input gets converted to messages and passed to `createChatStream`
+- Learn how to consume the stream by iterating through it with `for await` and collecting text deltas
+- Verify that your Evalite setup is correctly receiving the final text output
+- Run the exercise to see the evaluation results
+- Check the terminal output to confirm that the eval is working as expected